Hydro-regionalism—meeting a region’s water needs with renewable supplies from the local watershed—is a key tenet of WMG's 50 Year Program.

 By preparing a water budget for our Living Lab we were able to ensure renewable supplies would meet all our water needs—including native trees and pollinator-friendly plants, a lush food forest with fruit trees and seasonal vegetables, employee showers, drinking water for staff and visitors, and more!
 Check out our Living Lab water budget.

 WMG is helping homes, businesses, neighborhoods, and whole cities begin to make this shift.
 With our Restore Sabino Creek campaign—and the expanded work that will also help Revive Tanque Verde—we are taking this message to people throughout the watershed.

-Again the first step is preparing a water budget— Click on the linked text for the respective watershed-scale water budgets for Sabino Creek, Lower Tanque Verde, Middle Tanque Verde and Agua Caliente, and Upper Tanque Verde streamsheds.
+Again the first step is preparing a water budget.
+Click on this link for the watershed-scale water budgets for Sabino Creek, Tanque Verde, and Agua Caliente streamsheds.